SQLMap is a standalone tool for identifying and exploiting SQL injection vulnerabilities.

 Using Burp with SQLMap

-First, you need to load the SQLiPy plugin by navigating to the Extender "BApp Store" tab, selecting SQLiPy, and clicking the "Install" button.
+First, you need to load the SQLiPy plugin by navigating to the Extensions > "BApp Store" tab, selecting SQLiPy, and clicking the "Install" button.

-You can find more about installing extensions and the required environments on our how to install an extension tutorial page.
+You can find more about installing extensions and the required environments on our Installing extensions tutorial page.

 With the SQLiPy extension installed, go to the SQLiPy "SQLMap Scanner" tab.